Related articles

-Nested Single Table Inheritance doesn’t work well.
-Here’s what you must know to make it work or work around it.
+Inheriting nested single tables does not work well.
+Here's what you need to know to make it work or bypass it.

-Initial specifications: a project owner creates a project and donors can contribute any amount of money to that project.
+Initial specifications : A project owner creates a project and donors can contribute to this project for any amount of money.

 class ApplicationRecord < ActiveRecord::Base